snowplow-archive/snowplow.github.com/_posts/2016-05-13-introducing-snowplow-aws-lambda-source.md

 <h2 id="install">3.
 Installation</h2>

-The Snowplow AWS Lambda source is available on XXX.
+The Snowplow AWS Lambda source is available on Bintray, XXX.

 Deploying and configuring an AWS Lambda function is still relatively involved - you'll find a [setup guide] [lambda-source-docs] on the Snowplow wiki.
-This guide introduces an interactive script, `install.bash`, to take you through the process.
+This guide XXXX.

+Here is an example configuration file:

+{% highlight yaml %}
+XXX
+{% endhighlight %}

 <h2 id="roadmap">4.
 Roadmap for Snowplow AWS Lambda source</h2>